We Will Rock You: Music

 "We Will Rock You" was written in response to an event that occurred during the A Day at the Races Tour.
 The band played at Stafford's Bingley Hall, and, according to Brian May:

 We did an encore and then went off, and instead of just keeping clapping, they sang "You'll Never Walk Alone" to us, and we were just completely knocked out and taken aback – it was quite an emotional experience really, and I think these chant things are in some way connected with that.

 One version was used as the opening track on 1977's News of the World.
 This consists of a stomp-stomp-clap-pause beat, and a power chorus, being somewhat of an anthem.
-The stamping effects were created by the band overdubbing the sounds of themselves stomping on the Wessex drum riser and clapping many times and adding delay effects to make it sound like many people were participating.
-The durations of the delays were in the ratios of prime numbers, a technique now known as non-harmonic reverberation.
-A tape loop is used to repeat the last phrase of the guitar solo three times as opposed to Brian May playing it three separate times on the recording.
+The stamping effects were created by the band overdubbing the sounds of themselves stomping on the Wessex Studios drum riser and clapping many times, then adding delay effects to make it sound like many people were participating.
+The delay durations were in the ratios of prime numbers, a technique now known as non-harmonic reverberation.
+The guitar solo on the recording ends with a phrase repeated three times; this is a tape loop, rather than Brian May playing the phrase multiple times.

 The "stomp, stomp, clap" sounds were later used in the Queen + Paul Rodgers song "Still Burnin'".

 When performed live, the song is usually followed by "We Are the Champions", as they were designed to run together.
 The songs are often paired on the radio and at sporting events, where they are frequently played.
 They were the last two songs Queen performed at Live Aid in 1985.

-We Will Rock You - fast version

-Queen also performed an alternative version of "We Will Rock You" known as the "fast version", featuring a faster-feeling tempo and a full band arrangement.
-The band would frequently use this version to open their live sets in the late 1970s and early 1980s, as heard on the albums Live Killers (1979), Queen on Fire - Live at the Bowl (2004), Queen Rock Montreal (2007), and the expanded edition of News of the World (2011).
+Fast version